hynek/doc2dash/docs/extending.md

 ---

-To help you, *doc2dash* comes with a few helpers.
+To help you, *doc2dash* comes with a few helpers:

-Finally, when calling *doc2dash*, you must pass the fully-qualified name using the `--parser` option.
+## has_file_with

+::: doc2dash.parsers.utils.has_file_with

+::: doc2dash.parsers.utils.format_ref

+---

+To use your custom parser, you have to invoke *doc2dash* with the `--parser` option and specify the importable path to it.

 ## Examples